-New U.S. Measles Cases Breaks 25-Year-Old Record, Health Officials Say
+New U.S. Measles Cases Break 25-Year-Old Record, Health Officials Say

 Widespread vaccination efforts overseen by the CDC had virtually eliminated measles from the United States by 2000.
 But health officials say it has been reintroduced by people who have traveled to other countries.

-Earlier this week, the CDC reported the tally of new measles cases reached 940, which was the highest since 1994, when 963 cases were reported from an entire year, officials said.
+Earlier this week, the CDC reported the tally of new measles cases had reached 940, which was the highest since 1994, when 963 cases were reported from an entire year, officials said.
 The new numbers mean 2019 has officially surpassed 1994.
 Two years earlier, in 1992, the nation saw more than 2,200 measles cases.

-To be sure, the recent uptick in new measles cases is a far cry from the 1950s, when millions of people caught measles and hundreds died each year from the virus, CDC data shows.
+To be sure, the recent uptick in new measles cases is a far cry from the 1950s, when millions of people caught measles and hundreds died each year from the virus, CDC data show.

 Vaccinations against the incredibly contagious virus remain high, but U.S. health officials say they are strengthening state and local programs aimed at spreading the word that the safest and most effective way to protect against measles is to get vaccinated.